-Information about the survey, its objectives and design have been approved by a Multi Centre Research Ethics Committee (MREC) This is the body that approves the ethical aspects of medical research.
+Information about the survey, its objectives and design have been approved by a Multi Centre Research Ethics Committee (MREC).
+This is the body that approves the ethical aspects of medical research.
 Committee members represent medical, professional and patient interests.

-3. CHANGES TO YEAR 3 OF NDNS
+3. CHANGES TO YEAR 4 OF NDNS

-Following careful consideration after another successful year of NDNS, we have made a few changes to various protocols for Year 3.
+Following careful consideration, we have made a few changes to various protocols for Year 4.
 The key changes are outlined below and further information is provided elsewhere in these instructions and at briefings.